FluffNet/fluffinstall/README.md

-# FluffInstall
+# fluffinstall

-FluffInstall is the installer for Fluff Linux.
+fluffinstall is the installer for Fluff Linux.

 ---